Hannah van der Westhuysen

-Hannah Jo van der Westhuysen (fan-dər-vest-hay-zehn; born 26 August 1995) is an English actress.
+Hannah Jo van der Westhuysen (fan-dər-vest-hay-zehn; born 26 August 1995) is an English actor.
 They began their career as a child actor on the CITV series The Fugitives (2005).
 More recently, they played Stella in the Netflix series Fate: The Winx Saga (2021–2022).

 Early life and education

 Van der Westhuysen was born in Hammersmith, West London to a British mother and a South African father and grew up in South West London.
 They have dual citizenship.
 They took a year-long foundation course at the LAMDA before going on to graduate with a Bachelor of Arts in Acting from Drama Centre London in 2018.

 Since 2022, Hannah is dating Phoebe Campbell.